ASL

 Caught in 4K | Caught in the act |

-When a person sends you "ASL," they want you to send them your age, sex, and location.
-People typically send it in online chatrooms, on social media, or when texting when they want to know your physical appearance.
+When a person sends you ASL, they want you to send them your age, sex, and location.
+People typically send it in online chatrooms, on social media, or when texting when they want to know your physical appearance and location.

 Since people send the acronym to uncover possibly sensitive information, recipients should be cautious when replying to an ASL request.
-People may send ASL as a standalone question ("ASL?"), or they may use it in a full sentence.
-They may also write it as A/S/L.
+People may send ASL as a standalone question ("ASL?"), or in a full sentence (they may also write it as A/S/L).